Tacoma Community College

 Complete application packages must include the following:

 - Resume & cover letter describing how your educational background and experience align with the responsibilities and qualifications.

-- Copies of transcripts for all colleges and universities attended.
+- Copies of unofficial transcripts for all colleges and universities attended.

 - Tacoma Community College is committed to creating and supporting a multi-cultural climate that welcomes, fosters, respects, and celebrates diversity.
 Please attach a statement (maximum two pages) describing your experiences with other cultures and communities, your level of cultural self-awareness and how you have integrated both experience and self-awareness into your living/working environment

 Tacoma Community College values diversity and is an Equal Opportunity Employer and Educator